BPI-SINOVOIP/bpi-build/README.md

 # bpi-build

-  This is a docker system environment which is run ubuntu 20.04, for bananapi android 11 and android 12 source code compile.
+  This is a docker system environment which is run ubuntu 16.04, for bananapi cm5 android 11 source code compile.